polkadot-developers/substrate-docs/content/md/en/docs/reference/transaction-format.md

 ---
 title: Transaction formats
-description:
+description: Describes the format of signed and unsigned transactions in Substrate.
 keywords:
 ---

-This article describes in detail what the format of signed and unsigned transactions in Substrate.
+This article describes in detail the data structure of signed and unsigned transactions in Substrate.
 This is particularly useful for understanding how the transaction pool checks incoming transactions.
 Parachain builders will find this useful for customizing how their transactions are formatted as well as writing client applications that need to adhere to a chosen format.